 Snowmobiles and off-road vehicles are governed by the Act respecting off-highway vehicles.

 In addition to the vehicle's registration, you must hold a mandatory civil liability policy contracted from a private insurer providing minimum coverage of $500,000.
-The policy must guarantee compensation for property damage in the event of an accident, and can be obtained from the Groupement des assureurs automobiles.
+The policy must guarantee compensation for property damage in the event of an accident.

 If the accident took place while you were at work, you must report it to the Commission des normes, de l’équité, de la santé et de la sécurité du travail or to the body in your province or country that is responsible for compensating victims of work-related accidents.